almereyda/awesome-starred/README.md

 - [yampelo/beagle](https://github.com/yampelo/beagle) - Beagle is an incident response and digital forensics tool which transforms security logs and data into graphs.
 - [ANCIR/grano](https://github.com/ANCIR/grano) - A toolkit for mapping networks of political and economic influence through diverse types of entities and their relations.
 Accessible at http://granoproject.org
 - [IUNetSci/hoaxy-backend](https://github.com/IUNetSci/hoaxy-backend) - Backend component for Hoaxy, a tool to visualize the spread of claims and fact checking
-- [graphistry/graph-app-kit](https://github.com/graphistry/graph-app-kit) - Go from graph data to a secure and interactive visual graph app in 15 minutes
+- [graphistry/graph-app-kit](https://github.com/graphistry/graph-app-kit) - Go from graph data to a secure and interactive visual graph app in 15 minutes.
+Batteries-included self-hosting of graph data apps with Streamlit, Graphistry, RAPIDS, and more!
 - [graphistry/pygraphistry](https://github.com/graphistry/pygraphistry) - PyGraphistry is a Python library to quickly load, shape, embed, and explore big graphs with the GPU-accelerated Graphistry visual graph analyzer
 - [labyrinth-team/labyrinth](https://github.com/labyrinth-team/labyrinth) - Labyrinth is a lightweight mind-mapping tool (and looking for maintainers)
 - [merveilles/Zine](https://github.com/merveilles/Zine) - Scrapbooking